ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 > esmvaltool -c ./path_to_file/user-config.yml ./path_to_file/recipe_example.yml
 > ~~~
 >
 > Follow the terminal guiding you through the subprocesses that are running.
+Can
-Can you find where the preprocessor and the diagnostic are starting?
-Which one took longer to process?
+> you find where the preprocessor and the diagnostic are starting?
+Which one
+> took longer to process?
 {: .challenge}

 > ## Exemplary output
-> ~~~
+> ~~~bash
 > 2020-07-01 08:22:58,571 UTC [33433] INFO
 > ______________________________________________________________________
 >           _____ ____  __  ____     __    _ _____           _